NothingSOS/Sample-Forum-Backend/readme.md

-# Test Forum Backend
+# Sample Forum Backend

-Test Forum Backend is a sample backend project using Express.js + Prisma + MySQL (Docker Compose) to create API for a forum-like project.
+Sample Forum Backend is a sample backend project using Express.js + Prisma + MySQL (Docker Compose) to create API for a forum-like project.

 ## Installation